Last Updated on November 9, 2022

 These dogs are small-to-medium sized and usually weigh between 20 and 25 pounds.

-These little dogs are the result of crossing a Yorkshire Terrier and Bichon Frise.
+Bichon Yorkies are the result of crossing a Yorkshire Terrier and a Bichon Frise.
 They make great family companions and are known for their shrill bark that’s perfect for guarding your home.

 These dogs are hypoallergenic, although they do need extensive grooming.
 Brushing up to three times per week ensures healthy, unmatted hair.
 They are also highly energetic dogs who need regular exercise.